TutulDevs/NO-BS-JS/0_Data-Types/2_maths.md

 Math.abs(); // NaN
 ```

-It can be used to check the number before displaying.
+It can be used to check the number before printing.

 ## Math.ceil()